 There are numerous ways in which students at STC are given meaningful roles within the school.
 In terms of leadership, students can take on positions such as house student leaders, who assist staff in planning various school and community events.
 Student Council members are encouraged to introduce new ideas to the school, while student ambassadors are a group of ‘go to’ students whose responsibilities range from being front of house at concerts to conducting tours around the school.

 Students at STC are focused on “fulfilling their own potential and that of others”.
 The student-led Peer Support Team from Years 11 to 13 offers advice and guidance to fellow students, and Year 12 wellbeing student leaders work closely with Year 10 students in various IGCSE workshops.
 Also, there’s a Media Team that updates the content on the school’s website and “uses the students’ voice to profile Sha Tin College to the world”.

 STC students are also doing a lot of ‘good’ for the school and the wider community.
 The Environmental Council aims to eliminate plastic bottles in the school, for example.
 The Hope in Our Soap student-led project is reusing waste to raise funds for charity, and can often be see selling bars of soap made from waste cooking oil.
 And the list goes on…

-• Ten students were awarded the bilingual diploma
+• No. students achieved the bilingual diploma: Nine

 With its hilltop location in the New Territories, STC has some enviable views.
 Located on the same campus as Sha Tin Junior School in Fo Tan, which makes the transition to secondary school that much easier for students, STC is spread across five buildings.
 It’s an older but well-equipped campus with an indoor swimming pool, sports hall, playgrounds, drama studio, ICT rooms, a band room with recording facilities, library, art rooms, science labs, design and technology workshops, food technology centre, music suite, and a school hall.